MossTheFox/owl-image-tools/README.md

 - [ ] A simpler Settings panel for processing filters or changing resolution for images.
     - To save the final result, show menus like "Save As" rather than using the verbose converttion config panel.
 - [ ]  Add page loading background when static files are loading (the bundle size is now larger than 800 KB, which is probably unfriendly for slow networks).
-- [ ] Update to wasm-vips 0.0.5 with AVIF support when it's ready.

 ## License